Cybele: Anatolia

 In the 2nd century AD, the geographer Pausanias attests to a Magnesian (Lydian) cult to "the mother of the gods", whose image was carved into a rock-spur of Mount Sipylus.
 This was believed to be the oldest image of the goddess, and was attributed to the legendary Broteas.
 At Pessinos in Phrygia, the mother goddess—identified by the Greeks as Cybele—took the form of an unshaped stone of black meteoric iron, and may have been associated with or identical to Agdistis, Pessinos' mountain deity.
 This was the aniconic stone that was removed to Rome in 204 BC.

 Images and iconography in funerary contexts, and the ubiquity of her Phrygian name Matar ("Mother"), suggest that she was a mediator between the "boundaries of the known and unknown": the civilized and the wild, the worlds of the living and the dead.
-Her association with hawks, lions, and the stone of the mountainous landscape of the Anatolian wilderness, seem to characterize her as mother of the land in its untrammeled natural state, with power to rule, moderate or soften its latent ferocity, and to control its potential threats to a settled, civilized life.
+Her association with hawks, lions, and the stone of the mountainous landscape of the Anatolian wilderness seems to characterize her as mother of the land in its untrammeled natural state with power to rule, moderate or soften its latent ferocity, and to control its potential threats to a settled, civilized life.
 Anatolian elites sought to harness her protective power to forms of ruler-cult; in Phrygia, the Midas monument connects her with king Midas, as her sponsor, consort, or co-divinity.
 As protector of cities, or city states, she was sometimes shown wearing a mural crown, representing the city walls.
 At the same time, her power "transcended any purely political usage and spoke directly to the goddess' followers from all walks of life".

 Some Phrygian shaft monuments are thought to have been used for libations and blood offerings to Cybele, perhaps anticipating by several centuries the pit used in her taurobolium and criobolium sacrifices during the Roman imperial era.
 Over time, her Phrygian cults and iconography were transformed, and eventually subsumed, by the influences and interpretations of her foreign devotees, at first Greek and later Roman.